-During the year ended December 31, 2023, the Company decreased the allowance for credit losses on held-to-maturity debt securities by \$9,060 through a decrease in the provision for credit losses.
+During the years ended December 31, 2024 and 2023, the Company decreased the allowance for credit losses on held-to-maturity debt securities by \$93 and \$9,060, respectively, through a decrease in the provision for credit losses.

-The amortized cost and fair value of investment securities by contractual maturity at December 31, 2023 are shown below.
+The amortized cost and fair value of investment securities by contractual maturity at December 31, 2024 are shown below.
 Expected maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.